Published online Mar 6, 2021. doi: 10.12998/wjcc.v9.i7.1619

 Published online: March 6, 2021

-We found a higher level of s4-1BB in the plasma of patients with CHB compared with healthy adults.
-The s4-1BB level in plasma was significantly increased in patients with a higher viral load and a disease flare up.
-However, the level of s4-1BB in treatment-naïve patients was not significantly different from that in entecavir-treated patients.
-Interestingly, among treatment-naïve patients with CHB, the levels of s4-1BB in plasma had a significant positive correlation with hepatitis B surface antigen, HBV DNA, hepatitis B e antigen, and triglyceride levels (r = 0.748, P < 0.001; r = 0.406, P = 0.004; r = 0.356, P = 0.019; and r = -0.469, P = 0.007, respectively).
+The s4-1BB levels in the plasma of patients with CHB were significantly higher than those in healthy adults (94.390 ± 7.393 ng/mL vs 8.875 ± 0.914 ng/mL, P < 0.001).
+In addition, the s4-1BB level in plasma was significantly increased in patients with a higher viral load and a disease flare up.
+However, there were no significant differences between treatment-naïve and entecavir-treated patients.
+Interestingly, among treatment-naïve patients with CHB, the levels of s4-1BB in plasma had a significant positive correlation with hepatitis B surface antigen, hepatitis B virus DNA, hepatitis B e antigen, and triglyceride levels (r = 0.748, P < 0.001; r = 0.406, P = 0.004; r = 0.356, P = 0.019 and r = -0.469, P = 0.007, respectively).
 The 4-1BB mRNA expression was higher in the peripheral blood mononuclear cells of patients with CHB than in the peripheral blood mononuclear cells of healthy adults, but the difference was not statistically significant.
-The number of subjects limited the ability of this study to clarify causality between 4-1BB and CHB.

-The levels of s4-1BB may be associated with pathogenesis of HBV and therefore may be a promising biomarker for disease progression and a target for curing CHB.
+These results suggest that the levels of s4-1BB may be associated with pathogenesis of hepatitis B virus and therefore may be a promising biomarker for disease progression.